veblush/veblush.github.io/_posts/2016-07-15-akkanet-online-game-works-for-the-last-2-months.en.md

 ##### UDP Support

-UDP channel is introduced in addition to UDP.
+UDP channel is introduced in addition to TCP.
 Rationale for adding UDP channnel is:

 - HandOver: There is an issue on TCP for handling handover on mobile environment.
   To make it happen, reliable data transfer layer should be implemented on top of TCP.